modularml/mojo/CONTRIBUTING.md

 See [Pull Requests](#pull-requests) for information on creating your first pull request.

-## Contributing to the Standard Library
+## Contributing to the standard library

 The standard library team is dedicated to creating a vibrant technical community around the Mojo programming language.
 Our vision includes a diverse and